money-on-chain/OMoC-Node/servers/README.md

 ### Contracts ABIs

-You'll need to fetch the latest version of the contracts ABIs so the oracle server can communicate with the SCs:
+You'll need to fetch the latest version of the contracts ABIs, so the oracle server can communicate with the SCs:

 ```
 wget http://oracles.coinfabrik.com/abis/latest_beyond.tgz